-- For items within a questionnaire that will be missing for any reason should be set to "Unresolvable, CTRL+U." Use Problem menu on DMS. - If items will be "unresolvable" from a certain point forward within the form; set "Rest of form Unresolvable."
-Use Problem menu on DMS. - If the complete form should be missing, set the forms to "Permanently Missing."
-Use Changes menu on DMS.
+- For single items within a questionnaire that will be missing for any reason should be set to "Unresolvable, CTRL+U." Use Problem menu on DMS. - If items will be "unresolvable" from a certain point forward within the form; set "Rest of form Unresolvable."
+Use Problem menu on DMS. - If the complete form should be declared missing then set the form to "Permanently Missing."
+Use Changes menu on DMS to select that action.